Women, Infants and Children Nutrition Program (WIC)

 - How do I feed a picky eater?

+The staff at the WIC office can help you.
 The Women, Infants and Children Supplemental Nutrition Program (WIC) provides nutrition education, healthy foods and referrals to other community programs.
 WIC families include women who are pregnant or have recently had a baby, infants and children up to five years of age.

 Food and Nutrition Service (FNS) is a Federal agency of the U.S. Department of Agriculture, responsible for administering the WIC Program at the national and regional levels.